Sustainsys/Saml2/docs/configuration.rst

 Config Sections
 ---------------
 Three new config sections are required.
-Add these under ``configuration/configSections``:
+Add these under ``configuration/configSections``.
+Each of the sections will be a child element of the main ``configuration`` section and each is described below.

 .. code-block:: xml